dotnet/roslyn-tools/docs/RepoToolset.md

   }
 ```

-`/nuget.config` file is present and specifies the MyGet feed to retrieve `RoslynTools.RepoToolset` SDK from like so:
+`/nuget.config` file is present and specifies the Azure Artifacts feed to retrieve `RoslynTools.RepoToolset` SDK from like so:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>